 The government has a set of laws that address the needs of Persons with Disabilities (PWDs) in the country.
 These privileges can be availed by presenting a special PWD identification card.

 According to the Republic Act 10754, PWDs “are those with long-term physical, mental, intellectual or sensory impairment which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.”
-Below are the types of qualified disabilities:
+Below are the PWD ID qualifications:

 - Physical incapacity (e.g. amputation, spinal injury, post-polio)